Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-c, --container ID``
        - The microservice container you want to remove.
+You can pass either the ID or UrlRef.
      * - ``-f, --format "{JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{id} {createdBy}"``.
      * - ``--json``